-Spinal cord injuries involve discolorations, severing, fractures and/or other kind of damage to spinal cord.
-This may result in conditions like partial paralysis, quadriplegia and paraplegia.
+Spinal cord injuries involve discolorations, severing, fractures and/or other kinds of damage to the spinal cord.
+This may result in conditions like partial paralysis, quadriplegia, and paraplegia.
 The severity of the injury’s impact will depend on the nature of the damage to the spinal cord.
 A person can suffer from an incomplete spinal cord injury or a complete spinal cord injury.
 In case of an incomplete injury, there may be some type of mobility or sensation available below the injured area.
 The victim can partially or fully recover after from an incomplete spinal cord injury.
 However, if a person sustains a complete spinal cord injury, recovery will not be possible.
-They will suffer loss of function and immobility below the injured spinal cord forever.
+They will suffer a loss of function and immobility below the injured spinal cord forever.

-Besides initial trauma, those with spinal cord injuries may also experience other complications like respiratory problems, neurogenic shock, pulmonary problems, pneumonia, and inflammation of spine, among others.
-They may require surgeries, intravenous fluids, drugs and other intensive treatments.
+Besides initial trauma, those with spinal cord injuries may also experience other complications like respiratory problems, neurogenic shock, pulmonary problems, pneumonia, and inflammation of the spine, among others.
+They may require surgeries, intravenous fluids, drugs, and other intensive treatments.
 Once stabilized, they’ll generally go through a long recovery period involving continual and extensive rehabilitative treatment.
 Physical therapists, psychiatrists, neurosurgeons, and other specialists may be required for treatment and to help the victim recover.

 Types of Spinal Cord Injuries

 As discussed, a person can suffer a complete spinal cord injury or an incomplete spinal cord injury.
 Paraplegia and quadriplegia are complete spinal cord injuries.
 A triplegia victim suffers some degree of paralysis in their four limbs – the arms and legs.
-Degree of paralysis may vary depending on nature of injury, the severity of the injury and often on factors that haven’t been understood yet.
+The degree of paralysis may vary depending on the nature of an injury, the severity of the injury and often on factors that haven’t been understood yet.
 Most doctors now use the term ‘tetraplegia’ for denoting this injury.
 Quadriplegia can be extremely severe and it can interfere with the victim ability to breathe.

 Paraplegia victims are able to use both their arms but their legs are disabled to a certain degree, depending on the injury.
 Some paraplegic victims cannot move their legs at all.
-Others only suffer minor mobility problems, tingling in legs or decreased sensation in lower body.
+Others only suffer minor mobility problems, tingling in legs or decreased sensation in the lower body.

 Incomplete spinal cord injuries are less catastrophic.
 These include anterior cord syndrome, central cord syndrome and Brown-Sequard syndrome.
 With anterior cord syndrome, the victim will experience difficulty with movement.
 The central cord syndrome injury occurs when the spine’s central area is damaged.
-The victim’s arm may be paralyzed and they may suffer partial loss of functioning in their legs.
+The victim’s arm may be paralyzed and they may suffer a partial loss of functioning in their legs.
 Loss of fine motor skills can also result from central cord syndrome.
 In Brown-Sequard syndrome, one half of the spinal cord is damaged.
 This can lead to loss of proprioception, paralysis on the injured side and loss of pain on the opposite side.